vanjakom/trek-mate/README.md

 # trek-mate project

+# creating gpx from relation
+used in trek-mate.dataset.current to create gpx of all hiking relations in Deliblato

 ## osm editor project
 (:id candidate) must be unique, usually it's node/way/relation id, but it could be something else
 (:description candidate) added by osm editor